fhernandez173/Selenium_development/README.md

 * git remote add origin [ssh .git link]
 * git remote -v --- to check origin
 * git push origin master --- to push changes

+For later, I will need to put these under one folder under Selenium_development to keep it neat.